 Let us go into the detailed version now.

 There is a backup copy of your Registry stored in the folder

 %windir%\System32\config\RegBack but we have to make use of the command prompt to make this folder accessible and store the database here.
 What we will do here is copy files from the RegBack folder (where all updated Registry files are stored) and paste them into the

-If you try to locate and open the RegBack folder in your Windows 10 computer, you’ll find it to be empty.
-Microsoft disabled the functionality for systems running on Windows 10 now.
-You can still make Windows 10 automatically backup the Registry – but in this post, our method will center around the Command Prompt.
+In versions before Windows 10 v1803, Windows would automatically back up the Registry.
+These backups were available in the RegBack folder.
+If you try to locate and open the RegBack folder in your Windows 11/10 computer now, you’ll find it empty.
+Microsoft disabled the functionality for systems running on Windows now.

 First things first, you will have to restart your PC under the Advanced Startup options.
 It’s pretty easy to do so.
 Close all the programs that you have running on your PC and open your Windows settings.
 Click on Update & Security > Recovery and you’ll find a Restart Now button under Advanced Startup.

 Once that is underway and the Advanced Startup blue screen shows up, click on Troubleshoot.
 Then, select Advanced Options and click on Command Prompt.
 This is going to run Command prompt on your PC as an administrator with the first command-line being X:\Windows\System32.

 Now, you need to access the drive where Windows is installed.
 Typically it’s the C:\ folder, which is the default folder under action every time the command prompt is opened, but since you’ve booted your PC in a recovery mode, it may change to D:\.
 Thus, type the following and press Enter.

 You can make sure that you’re in the right directory by using the dir command.
 If the directory shows the Windows folder, as shown below, you’re going in the right direction.
 If not, you will have to try browsing through other drives.

 Next up, type the following command to enter the System32 folder and press Enter.